Kagamma/cge-3d-particle-emitter/README.md

 - The component registers to TRenderStatistics as 1 Shape / 1 Scene.
 - Instancing, by putting the same emitter to multiple TCastleTransform nodes works.
 It doesn't use GPU instancing at the moment.
 - Use StartEmitting instead of ProcessEvents for start / stop emitting.
+- Particle's position is affected by emitter's transformation.
+If you only want to move emitter only, use Position property instead.

 License: MIT.